bluescarni/heyoka/doc/tut_events.rst

 to be avoided, it is possible to set a custom value for the cooldown.
 A custom cooldown period can be selected when constructing a terminal event via the ``kw::cooldown`` keyword argument.

-When a terminal event triggers and enters the cooldown period, the event detection system will also try to detect the occurrence of multiple roots of the event equation within the cooldown period.
-If such multiple roots are detected, then the ``mr`` boolean parameter in the terminal event callback will be set to ``true``, so that the user has the possibility to handle such occurrence.
-Note that an ``mr`` value of ``false`` in the callback does not imply that multiple roots do not exist, just that they were not detected.

 Note that manually modifying the integrator's time or state does **not** automatically reset the cooldown values for terminal events.
 This could in principle lead to missing terminal events when the integration restarts.